leonardocustodio/bulletin-ipfs-client/README.md

 ### 1. Install Polkadot-SDK dependencies

-Platform specific instructions can be found at: https://docs.polkadot.com/develop/parachains/install-polkadot-sdk
+Platform-specific instructions can be found at: https://docs.polkadot.com/develop/parachains/install-polkadot-sdk

 ### 2. Setup toolchain

-Make sure your Rust is updated and you have the toolchain necessary, for people running macOS:
+Make sure your Rust is updated, and you have the toolchain necessary, the following is for macOS:

 ```bash
 rustup default stable